For the last 18 years, Gallup tracked employee engagement and found that on average only 30% of employees reported being actively engaged.

 If these statements resonate with you - you're in the right place!

-We've designed this in-depth course to cover every possible angle of organizational culture.
+We've made this in-depth course to cover every possible angle of your office culture.

-We're using our extensive business experience to provide keen insights into your most pressing needs.
+We're using our extensive business experience to provide solutions your most pressing needs.

-Every week of the course will start with a video lesson, covering all the basics for each critical element of organizational culture in a concise and accessible manner so that you start each week with a clear understanding of each topic.
+Every lesson starts with a video lesson, covering all the basics for each vital element of organizational culture in a concise and accessible manner so that you start each week with a clear understanding of each topic.

 We've scoured the internet, and used our academic contacts, to source further information, ensuring you have all the latest information so that you are getting the cutting edge discussions on each topic!